11 November

 Cllr Simon Waugh, Deputy Leader, Elmbridge Borough Council

-18 November 2024 update: Work is continuing on the options for the Civic Centre, either move to an existing office building and redevelop the Civic Centre land for housing or build a new Civic Centre on the same site and redevelop the land for housing.
+Update: Work is continuing on the options for the Civic Centre, either move to an existing office building and redevelop the Civic Centre land for housing or build a new Civic Centre on the same site and redevelop the land for housing.

 We had planned to present these options to Cabinet in November and Council in December.
 However, we require additional time to thoroughly develop and cost the options to support the project business case.
 Consequently, the proposal will now be presented to Cabinet in February 2025.

-18 September update: Cabinet approved this proposal.
+Cabinet approved this proposal.
 This will now go to October Council for final agreement.

 With a new Elmbridge Cabinet established in May this year, it’s only prudent to return to Cabinet to provide an update on the options under consideration for the future of the Civic Centre, and its role within the Esher vision.